Easy to Use Sprint Retrospective Agenda Template

 The building blocks of a successful retrospective agenda

-First of all, I want to introduce you to several "building blocks" that you can use to put together your own Scrum retrospective agenda.
-In this case, I've chosen an order that already builds up to a nice agenda for an agile retrospective.
-But please keep in mind that you can restructure these building blocks however you like, or even leave some out, to still create a nice agenda for a sprint retrospective.
+First of all, I would like to introduce you to various “building blocks” that you can use to put together your own Scrum retrospective agenda.
+In this case, I have chosen an order that already makes up a nice agenda for an agile retrospective.
+But please keep in mind that you can restructure these building blocks as you like or even leave some out to still create a nice agenda for a sprint retrospective.

 To do this, just think about how much time you have for the retrospective meeting and whether you and your team feel like doing all these different steps.